nikomatsakis/rust-name-resolution-algorithm/README.md

 higher-precedence module that should have taken precedence over the glob.
 So we are stuck in that we cannot freely expand macros in any order.
-(Note: this is the test case `banning_macro_globs_is_not_enough`.)
+(Note: this is the test case `banning_macro_globs_is_not_enough`; it results in a compilation error with the current system.)

-#### This seems too good to be true.
-What's the catch?
+#### Does the user ever have to care about this algorithm?

-There are some scenarios that fail, where the user is sort of exposed to the limitations of the algorithm.
-In particular, if you have a glob that brings in a module, but that module is needed to resolve a macro reference somewhere else, than the expansion algorithm gets "stuck".
+There are one scenario where the user is sort of exposed to the limitations of the algorithm, in a sense -- that is, where there is a fully-expanded form that has no conflicts or errors, but the algorithm fails to find it.
+If you have a glob that brings in a module, but that module is needed to resolve a macro reference somewhere else, than the expansion algorithm gets "stuck".
 Here is an example:

 ```
 mod a {